-During the quarter ended June 27, 2011, we recorded an impairment charge in the amount of \$48.1 million to reduce the carrying value of certain long-lived assets in the Asia Pacific operating segment.
-The impairment charge is comprised of \$39,850 related to manufacturing equipment held for use at a plant acquired by Meadville in 2007 for which we had previously reduced the carrying value of certain of these assets during our purchase price allocation completed in 2010 related to the acquisition of the PCB Subsidiaries.
-Weaker than expected operating performance at this manufacturing plant in the first six months of 2011 resulting from a downturn in the profitability of the products produced at this manufacturing plant and a reduction in expected future demand for the specific products produced resulted in a triggering event during the quarter ended June 27, 2011.
+During the three quarters ended September 26, 2011, we recorded an impairment charge in the amount of \$48.1 million to reduce the carrying value of certain long-lived assets in the Asia Pacific operating segment.
+The impairment charge is comprised of \$39.8 million related to manufacturing equipment held for use at a plant acquired by Meadville in 2007 which we had previously reduced the carrying value for some of these assets during our purchase price allocation completed in 2010 related to the acquisition of the PCB Subsidiaries.
+Weaker than expected operating performance at this manufacturing plant in the first six months of 2011, resulting from a downturn in the profitability of the products produced and a reduction in expected future demand for the specific products produced, resulted in an asset impairment during the second quarter of 2011.
 Based on the undiscounted cash flows for this plant, an impairment of the manufacturing assets was indicated.
 Our asset grouping for the impairment test was the manufacturing plant as the manufacturing equipment at this plant is specific to the products produced with separately identifiable cash flows.
 In addition, the manufacturing equipment at this plant cannot be used at our other manufacturing sites.
 The fair value of these manufacturing assets was determined using a discounted cash flow model over their remaining useful life with the impairment being the difference between the carrying value and fair value of the asset group.
-The impairment charge also includes \$8,275 related to manufacturing equipment that, due to the change in market conditions noted above, has become or is expected to become technologically obsolete.
-Accordingly, during the quarter ended June 27, 2011, we revised our classification of these assets to held for sale or disposal.
-The fair value of these assets was determined using third party quotes or other estimates of salvage value and the assets carrying value was written down to salvage value.
-The new carrying value of the as
+The impairment charge also includes \$8.3 million related to manufacturing equipment that, due to the change in market conditions noted above, has become or is expected to become technologically obsolete.
+Accordingly, during the three quarters ended September 26, 2011, we revised our classification of these assets to held for sale or disposal.
+The fair value of these assets was determined using third party quotes or other estimates of salvage value, and the assets' carrying value was written down to salvage value.
+The new carrying value of the